What is Casper protocol?

 Casper has been designed to provide users with a sort of fairness when it comes to validating blocks using the Proof-of-Work consensus mechanism.

 Ethereum’s shift from Proof-work consensus to the Proof-of-Stake consensus mechanism was a subject of debate right from the beginning.
-However, traditional PoS systems had a shortcoming in relation to what happened if a validators or validators misbehaved and intentionally produced invalid blocks.
+However, traditional PoS systems had a shortcoming in relation to what happened if a validator or validators misbehaved and intentionally produced invalid blocks.

 This situation is referred to as the ‘Nothing at Stake’ problem and is the reason why Ethereum had to come up with the Casper protocol to address it.
 Ethereum wanted to have a new protocol that could safely implement the Proof-of-stake consensus and at the same time remove the problem of ‘Nothing at Stake’.